xuanxu/starmatrix/CONTRIBUTING.md

 ## Resolve an issue

-Pull request are welcome.
+Pull requests are welcome.
 If you want to contribute code to solve an open issue:

 * Add a comment to tell everyone you are working on the issue.
 * If an issue has someone assigned it means that person is already working on it.